ytbryan/aka/README.md

 - move the script to rubygems
 - complete the tests
 - a better usage command
-- a migrated list of aliases
+- a migrated list of aliases that are removed or created
--
+- a way to import multiple aliases

 #### [Contribute](#contribute)
 - Question?
 Please contact me at [@ytbryan](http://twitter.com/ytbryan)